IKoshelev/VolvoWroclawConf2025/README.md

 _The following two resources can just as easily be created directly from Visual  Studio when you want to deploy corresponding project for the first time._

+Next we will make a hosting four our PWA - a [Static Web App](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/id/Microsoft.StaticApp).
+This resource has very little to configure, apart from choosing "other" as deployment source.
+Once it is created - you will get a semi-random generated name for it, and it will not be pretty.
+The url of this static web app is the only url which your users will actually see, so it makes sense to [attach a custom domain to it](https://learn.microsoft.com/en-us/azure/static-web-apps/custom-domain).
+You can even buy one directly from Azure if you want to save time (though they are expensive by domain standards - 12$ for a year).

-Next we will [create our API - Azure Functions with Consume Tier](https://learn.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal?pivots=programming-language-csharp).
+Now we will [make our API - Azure Functions with Consume Tier](https://learn.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal?pivots=programming-language-csharp).
 Make sure it uses the "Consumption" Tier.
 "Serverless" functions are the simplest possible way to run code on an HTTP request.
 In general - they are the simplest possible way to run code in response to many different kind of events - timers, queue messages, DB writes, [etc...](https://learn.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings?tabs=isolated-process%2Cnode-v4%2Cpython-v2&pivots=programming-language-csharp#supported-bindings).
 We will use this Azure Function resource to handle both User API and Admin API.

-The last remaining resource we will make is hosting four our PWA - a [Static Web App](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/id/Microsoft.StaticApp).
-This resource has very little to configure, apart from choosing "other" as deployment source.
-Once it is created - you will get a semi-random generated name for it, and it will not be pretty.
-The url of this static web app is the only url which your users will actually see, so it makes sense to [attach a custom domain to it](https://learn.microsoft.com/en-us/azure/static-web-apps/custom-domain).
-You can even buy one directly from Azure if you want to save time (though they are expensive by domain standards - 12$ for a year).
+Once the resource is provisioned - go to "API" -> "CORS" and add the domain urls used by your Static Web App

 The final thing you will need is to setup a Budget.
 Cloud bills are notoriously unpredictable, and while you will mostly be using free-tier resource, a small monthly fee is still required for costs like file storage.
 Not to mention, that **malicious actors have been known to bombard public APIs with DDOS attacks aimed at artificially raking up the bills**.
 I recommend setting up a 10$ monthly budget that will shut down API in the group.